OISF/suricata/doc/userguide/rules/intro.rst

 :example-rule-header:`green` is the header and :example-rule-options:`blue`
 are the options.

-We will be using the above signature as an example throughout this section, highlighting the different parts of the signature.
+The above signature serves as the above signature as an example throughout this section, highlighting the different parts of the signature.

 .. _actions: